 What are baselayers made from?

 Polyester vs Merino wool

-Broadly speaking, baselayers are made from synthetic fibre (such as polyester blends) or natural fibres (in most case, Merino wool).
+Broadly speaking, baselayers are made from synthetic fibres (such as polyester blends) or natural fibres (in most cases, Merino wool).

-Many higher-end baselayers are now made of a mixture of wool and synthetic fibres, for the optimum combination of comfort and performance.
-This means they provide a lot of warmth at a lighter weight and drying faster than pure wool.
+Many higher-end baselayers are now made from a mixture of wool and synthetic fibres, for the optimum combination of comfort and performance.
+This means they provide a lot of warmth at a lighter weight and dry faster than pure wool.